FBnil/evidencer/README.md

 This means that `run.sh` can now use `$OUTPUTDIR` directly, without having to pass as a commandline parameter.

-You can also use a regexp:  `EXPORT=/RUN/` will export all variables that contain "RUN" in their name.
+You can also use a regexp, for example:  `EXPORT=/RUN/` will export all variables that contain "RUN" in their name.

 From the commandline it looks like this: